Person/relationship

 Common variations

-Experiencing cultural conflict in a dream can reflect internal struggles between differing beliefs, values, or practices.
+Experiencing conflict in a dream about cultural identity can signal internal struggles with self-acceptance or societal pressures.

 Frequently asked questions